drvinceknight/gt/_assessment/index.md

 ### 90-94%

 - An extraordinary piece of work with groundbreaking analysis.
-- Unique perspectives and methods are applied to topics like incomplete information games or advanced equilibrium refinements.
+- Unique perspectives and methods are applied to theoretical topics at the boundaries of the taught content.
 - Writing is exceptional, with engaging and clear presentation.
 - Evidence and examples are original, such as innovative takes on classic problems or stochastic games.
 - The submission is of publishable quality and demonstrates critical and creative engagement.